Game education for primary and secondary schools

 Teachers have a chance to update their knowledge about children’s and young people’s digital gaming with a 60 min staff meeting.
 The meeting offers information on digital gaming, gaming education and addresses the advantages and disadvantages of gaming.
 The staff meeting is only offered together with lessons for the students.
 The training is directed to professionals working within education.
 Staff requests are considered when organizing the training.
 Participants are provided with a material kit about gaming education.

 Lessons are priced by day.

 Day prices are listed below.
-Day prices cover educators travel and material expenses.
+Day price includes lessons, a staff meeting and a parents’ meeting and covers educators travel expenses.

 One training day with 1 x 45 min lessons includes 5 groups max.

 One training day with 1 x 75 min lessons includes 4 groups max.